Kong/docs.konghq.com/app/_hub/kong-inc/prometheus/index.md

 desc: Expose metrics related to Kong and proxied upstream services in Prometheus exposition format
 description: |
-    Expose metrics related to Kong and proxied upstream services in [Prometheus](https://prometheus.io/docs/introduction/overview/) exposition format, which can be scrapped by a Prometheus Server.
+    Expose metrics related to Kong and proxied upstream services in [Prometheus](https://prometheus.io/docs/introduction/overview/) exposition format, which can be scraped by a Prometheus Server.

 type: plugin
 categories: